-The holiday season is fast approaching, and with Thanksgiving (if you have an American audience) and Christmas on the cusp, your business could see a dramatic rise in sales.
-But with every business owner looking to make the extra buck, it’s going to be difficult finding your way through all the noise.
-With ad after ad, customers don’t know where to look.
-Here’s how to make the most out of your sales pitch and cut through all the chaos, mayhem, and stress that comes with the holiday season.
+The holiday season is fast approaching and with it, a dramatic rise in sales for many businesses.
+But with every business owner looking to make an extra buck, it’s difficult to find your way through all the noise.
+Here’s how to make the most out of your holiday sales pitch and cut through all the chaos, mayhem, and stress that comes with the holiday season.

-Despite creative and effective marketing efforts, if your website is difficult to navigate, it will be hard to convince a prospective customer into making a purchase.
-If your website is slow, out of date, or just too confusing for people to navigate, chances are they’re taking their money elsewhere.
-There are several ways to prevent this.
+Despite creative marketing efforts, if your website is slow, out-of-date, or difficult to navigate, it will be hard to convince a prospective customer to make a purchase.
+This is why it is important to optimize your website for the holidays.
 First, you’ll want to find a good hosting provider.
-Especially during the holiday seasons, where your site will most likely see a spike in traffic, you want your site to be up and running for the whole duration.
-If you haven’t already done so, optimizing your website for mobile is another way to keep your customers happy.
+This is especially important during the holiday season when business owners see spikes in traffic.
+If you haven’t already done so, optimize your website for mobile to keep your customers happy.

-Whenever you’re looking at sales on a larger scale, you need to consider all circumstances, including the worst case scenarios.
-If you’re ready for the most unfavourable situations, you’re likely to be able to solve the small things that may come across your path.
+Whenever you’re looking at sales on a larger scale, you need to consider all circumstances, including the worst-case scenarios.
+If you’re prepared for the worst situation, you’ll be ready to solve the small problems that come your way.
 An excellent way to help your customers out of sticky situations is to be more active on social media, or to make your customer service more accessible during busy hours.
-Additionally, looking at your current data will tell you how much traffic you can expect and where to pull or add resources.